wso2/carbon-kernel/docs/KernelFeatures/ResolvingtheComponentStartupOrder.md

 This may break the dynamism of OSGi because OSGi services can come and go at any time, and thereby depending on a specific number of OSGi services could be tricky.
 However, WSO2 develops middleware products and those are server-side components.
 You need to resolve the startup order of WSO2 components.
 These specific requirements cannot be satisfied using the default mechanisms in OSGi.

 WSO2 recently introduced a framework called WSO2 Microservices Framework for Java (MSF4J), to develop microservices.
 You can develop and run microservices in a standalone mode and in WSO2 Carbon-based products as OSGi bundles.
 If you are using Carbon-based products to host your microservices, then you need to register your microservices as OSGi services.
 Now, when the microservices engine receives a request, engine dispatches it to the correct microservice.
-Neverthless, microservices engine cannot accept requests until it knows that all the microservices are available as OSGi services.
+Neverthless, the microservices engine cannot accept requests until it knows that all the microservices are available as OSGi services.

 Otherwise, during server startup, certain microservices will be available while other microservices are yet to be registered as OSGi services.
 You shouldn’t open ports until all the microservices are available.
-Microservices engine should notify when all the microservices are registered as OSGi services during the startup.
-Then only Transport Manager should open ports.
+The microservices engine should notify when all the microservices are registered as OSGi services during the startup.
+Only then should the Transport Manager open ports.
 All this should happen during the server startup.
 The Carbon startup order resolver component solves this problem in OSGi.

 ## About the Carbon startup order resolver

-Startup order resolver component is available from WSO2 Carbon kernel 5.0.0 onwards, and its design handles startup ordering complexities in WSO2 Carbon-based products.
+The startup order resolver component is available from WSO2 Carbon kernel 5 onwards, and its design handles startup ordering complexities in WSO2 Carbon-based products.
 This is a generic utility, which can resolve startup order of any other component such as microservice engine, Transport Manager etc.

 The startup order resolver component in Carbon ensures that a particular component is not started until all the other components required by that component are fully initialized.
 To achieve this, the components with dependencies are separated into two categories as shown below.

 * **Startup listener components:** Components that need to hold its initialization, until all the required OSGi services or capabilities are available during server startup.
-For example, the Microservice engine needs to hold it’s initialization until all the microservices from OSGi bundles that are available during server startup are registered as OSGi services.
+For example, the microservice engine needs to hold its initialization until all the microservices from OSGi bundles that are available during server startup are registered as OSGi services.
 * **OSGi service components:** Components that register OSGi services.
-For example, user management components expose it’s capabilities via a microservice.
+For example, the user management components exposes its capabilities via a microservice.
 JMS transport module registers the JMS transport as OSGi services.

 ### Defining a startup listener component